misterflud/aoleynikov/chapter_009/crud2/readme.md

 16.02.2018
 Something are adding tag in my html <tbody>.
 I a lot of time wasted to understand why specificity doesn't work..

+07.03.2018
+Now almost  functional is work, next step is fixing css and html to create project is more beauty.

 ## Notes